igemnace/aurscripts/README.md

 rebuild the package.

-`aurclean <package> ...` will clean up any untracked files such as source tarballs and built packages, if freeing up disk space is ever needed.
+`aurclean <package> ...` will clean up any untracked files such as source tarballs and built packages, if freeing up disk space is a concern.

 ### Uninstalling Packages

-Packages are installed with the traditional `pacman -U` invocation from makepkg, so uninstallation is done with `pacman -Rns <package> ...`.
+Packages are installed with the traditional `pacman -U` invocation from makepkg, so uninstallation is done with `pacman -Rns <package> ...`, as expected.

 `aurremove <package> ...` will simply delete the corresponding git repo(s) from `$AUR_DIR`.
 No package management operations are run; this is simply for